Daniel James Jr.: Death

 James died of a heart attack on February 25, 1978, just two weeks after his 58th birthday and three weeks following his retirement from the Air Force.
 An earlier heart attack had forced his retirement.

 He was buried with full military honors at Arlington National Cemetery, following a Funeral Mass at the Basilica of the National Shrine of the Immaculate Conception in Washington DC.

 He was survived by his wife, Dorothy Watkins James, their daughter, Danice Berry, and two sons, Daniel James III and Claude James.
 His wife Dorothy died in 2000 and is buried with him in Arlington.

 Personal life

 James met his wife Dorothy while he was at Tuskegee, and they were married on the campus on November 3, 1942.
 They had two sons and one daughter.
 General James's son, Lieutenant General Daniel James III, also served in the United States Air Force as a fighter pilot and in the Texas Air National Guard.
 He served from 1995 to 2002 as the Adjutant General of the Texas National Guard (the first Black general to hold the post), and as Director of the Air National Guard from 2002 to 2006.
 In the summer of 2006, he retired from the Air Force at the rank of Lieutenant General after 38 years of total commissioned service, on active duty and as an Air Guardsman.

+James appeared as a guest on the August 15, 1954 episode of the panel game show What's My Line?